-- Digital Currency – An employer’s job post is worth billions.
-Jobs posted on public platforms you let your competitors know what you’re doing whether you want them to know or not.
+An employer’s job post is worth billions.
+Jobs posted on public platforms let your competitors know what you’re doing, whether you want them to know or not.
 You help give rise to data systems using your information who then move to create “strategic advice” and “consulting” offerings to give you advice on how to manage and use that data.
-You allow another marketing platform to up-charge your company a price per click to reach more eyeballs on your job.
+You allow another marketing platform to up-charge your company a price-per-click to get more eyeballs on your job.
 And, if you use applicant tracking systems, you’ve given them hard data to monetize and charge you while doing it.

 So in the game of free hires, who is really winning?